-Teachers here will push you further than you thought you could go.
+Our academic program is designed to expand your mind and inspire your curiosity and desire for lifelong learning.
+With 11 Advanced Placement and 18 Advanced Topics classes, teachers will push you further than you thought you could go.
 Whether discussing the life of a cell or American foreign trade, our faculty will encourage you to think for yourself, to ask questions, to find answers.
 The classroom has no confines.
 Learning happens at the beach, on the sprawling front lawn, in the science lab, in the dining hall, on the playing field, and in the dorms.

 Top colleges attended by students